DaveyJH/ci-portfolio-three/readme-content/testing.md

   - *`^^` is the current difficulty.*
   - *`^^^` is the token string.*
 - This causes the token to expire and allows testing of invalid tokens.

+## Modifying Scores For Quicker Testing

+- Navigate to the Google Sheet using a browser.
+- Depending on intended result, modify scores to allow easy testing after 1 question is answered correctly:
+  - For top score without winning, set all scores to 0.
+  - For second highest score, set top score to a value higher than 1.
+Set all other scores to 0.
+  - For a similar score with same user name, set a user name identical to the test user name and set the score to 1.
+  - For dislaying calculated score position, set lower position scores to 0 and upper scores to a value higher than 1.
+- To show score is not high enough to enter score board, set all scores to a value higher than one. `Take` before answering the first question.